rabdumalikov/self-driving-donkey-car/README.md

 inference we applyid removing distoring and then cropped undistorted image.
 That's it.

 ### Why do we removed distortion from the image?
-First of all our solution is based on [NVIDIA end-to-end driving](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), where it is one of the preprossing that they used so are we.
-On top of that, we imperically saw that performance of the model with distorted images is far from great.
-But it could be because of lightning conditions too.
+First of all, our solution is based on [NVIDIA end-to-end driving](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), where it is one of the preprocessing step that they used.
+On top of that, in our tests, we saw that performance of the a model with distorted images is far from great.
+But it could be because of lighting conditions too.

 ### How do we cropped our images?
 When you try to find good cropping, the main thing you need to know is that you have to remove useless information from the images.
 You can get it right only empirically.
 But sometimes useless information might be useful.
 For example, during the competition for task 1 second-round, our car was always hitting a small toy at the end of the track.
 We discovered the reason later.
-We cropped from the bottom by the amount that our car couldn't see that toy because we thought: "why do we need that much information about the floor?".
+We cropped from the bottom by the amount that our car couldn't see that toy.
+Before we thought: "why do we need that much information about the floor?".

+Nevertheless, here is crop that we used **img=img[117:120,10:310]**.

 When you remove distortion from the image, you have less freedom for cropping.

-**For Example:**
+**For Example:**(The algorithm( from OpenCV ) that we used removed distortion only around the center)
 ![undist_image](https://user-images.githubusercontent.com/29214569/151660471-8590a863-2ac3-4e92-ad08-ec041f77f2d2.jpeg)
-Our cropping was **img=img[117:120,10:310]**.

 ## How many images we used?
 We trained on less than 50k images, but the performance was terrible.
 With such a small number of